Jorgee-sk/TFG/README.md

 [OpenAIApi](https://platform.openai.com/)

 <p>
-To use this tool you need to install Python on your computer and a number of libraries mentioned below:
+To use this tool you need to install Unity, Python and a number of libraries mentioned below:
 </p>

 <ul>
+<li>Unity 2021.3.15f1</li>
 <li>Python  3.9.11</li>
 <li>opencv-python  4.8.1.78</li>
 <li>tensorflow  2.14.0</li>